codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ### Codefresh Github App

-> The Codefresh App has:
-> * READ permissions to issues, metadata, and pull requests
-> * READ and WRITE permissions to code, commit statuses, and repository hooks

-> If you need additional permission for your integration, use the Manual Creation steps.
+> The Codefresh App has READ permissions to issues, metadata, and pull requests, and READ and WRITE permissions to code, commit statuses, and repository hooks.
+If you need additional permission for your integration, use the Manual Creation steps.

 1. In the Codefresh UI, follow the steps to [add a new Git provider](#adding-more-git-providers-to-your-codefresh-account).
 1. From the list of Git providers, select **Codefresh Github App**.